 Once the add/drop period is over (for full semester courses, this is after the first week of the term), the withdrawal period commences.
 Students are eligible to withdraw themselves from a course until the withdrawal deadline.
 Once you withdraw, the course remains on your student record with a "W" grade.
 The "W" is not calculated in your term or cumulative GPAs.
 No fees are reversed for withdrawn courses; see Fees Deadlines & Refunds for more information.
 After the withdrawal deadline, you cannot withdraw from a course unless you have grounds to request a compassionate withdrawal.

 The withdrawal deadline for a full semester course is different than an intersession course.
 See either Dates & Deadlines or the Academic Schedule for Senate-approved full semester and intersession withdrawal dates, or Dates & Deadlines for any non-standard add/drop and withdrawal deadlines for the current term.
+Check your schedule after withdrawing as, unless you have officially withdrawn, you are considered fully registered and will be assigned a grade.

 Some resources to consider before withdrawing from a course: